 Likely Times and Locations for Potential Earthquakes in the U.S.

 Statistically, based on past history, the most likely period of time for a significant seismic event to occur within 400 miles (644 km) of the center of this eclipse path, is 1 March 2019, give or take 75 days.
-March 2019, is the most likely month out of all of the potential months, with December 2017 in second place.
+March 2019, is the most likely month out of all of the potential months, with November or December 2017 tied for second place.

 Since it is likely that you will want to know at this point where and how large a potential shock might be during this time, I present the following: